madprops/blog/docs/mallcode/mallcode.md

 ---

-Spam is punished with ip-based 60 second block times.
+Spam is punished with ip-based 60-second block times.

 A user can have continued control for up to 60 seconds.